python/devguide/developers.rst

 Permissions History
 -------------------

+- Davin Potts was given push privileges on March 6, 2016 by Brett Cannon, on the recommendation of Raymond Hettinger.

 - Martin Panter was given push privileges on August 10, 2015 by GFB, on the recommendation of R. David Murray.